Blog

 2. Kittenhood Reversion (The Maternal Reflex)

 When a kitten is entirely dependent on its mother during the first four weeks of life, they are physically incapable of going to the bathroom on their own.
-The mother cat must manually stimulate their digestive and urinary tracts to keep them alive.
+The mother cat must stimulate their digestive and urinary tracts to keep them alive.

 3. The “Friendly Greeting” (Scent Presentation)